nemerovchenko/nemerovchenko/README.md

 <h1 align="center">Hi 👋, I'm Zhenya</h1>
-<h3 align="center">A passionate creative developing and design from Ukraine</h3>
+<h3 align="center">I am passionate about creative development and design from Ukraine</h3>

 - 🌱 I’m currently learning **machine learning**

-- 👨‍💻 All of my projects are available at [https://easydeasy.agency](easydeasy.agency)
+- 👨‍💻 All of my projects are available at **https://easydeasy.agency**

 - 📫 How to reach me **nemerov4enko@gmail.com**